Bazaar: 21st century

-In the Middle East, the bazaar is considered to be "the beating heart of the city and a symbol of Islamic architecture and culture of high significance."
+In West Asia, the bazaar is considered to be "the beating heart of the city and a symbol of Islamic architecture and culture of high significance."
 Today, bazaars are popular sites for tourists and some of these ancient bazaars have been listed as world heritage sites or national monuments on the basis of their historical, cultural or architectural value.

 The Medina of Fez, Morocco, which includes numerous long market streets (e.g. Tala'a Kebira) and bazaar areas (e.g. Kissariat al-Kifah), was listed as a UNESCO World Heritage Site in 1981.
 Al-Madina Souk in Aleppo is the largest covered historic market in the world, with an approximate length of 13 kilometers.
 It is part of the Ancient Aleppo, a UNESCO World Heritage Site since 1986 in Syria.
 The Bazaar complex in Tabriz, Iran, was listed by UNESCO in 2010.
 The Bazaar of Qaisiyariye in Lar, Iran, is on the tentative list of UNESCO World Heritage Sites since 2007.
 Kemeraltı Bazaar in İzmir was placed on tentative list in 2020.